 Advertising on a Small Budget – Google My Business

 Google My Business is a type of local directory, but it’s big because, it’s Google!
 Google My Business is free and you can claim your business and create a really nice page with pictures, description, hours, etc. Additionally, folks can leave reviews, which can have a nice impact towards your digital reputation.
 If you have a business, claim your listing and update it.
 You don’t need to spend too much time on it, but it will pay off.
 Given this is another free source, it’s at the top of my recommendations for businesses advertising on a small budget.

 Advertising on a Small Budget – Remarketing

 Have you ever looked at your Google Analytics and found 100 people went to your site, but maybe only one or two took action (i.e. call or submit a lead)?
 You wonder, what happened to the other 98% of users.
 Well, they ventured off.
 They got distracted, they weren’t ready to take action and left your site.
 It doesn’t mean that they don’t want your products or services, it just means they weren’t ready to take action at that specific time.
 Remarketing solves this dilemma by giving you the opportunity to reengage this audience.
 By placing a bit of coding on your site, you can follow the people who visited your site, across the internet.
 Then you can show your ad, and if you advertise on the Google Display Network, you only pay if they click to go back to your site.
 This strategy has been working for the past 10 years and I don’t see it slowing down.
 If you have a site that people visit, you should launch this.
 On the scale of affordability and effectiveness, it’s way up there.
 I would place this as a 10 of 10.
 I place this up there as you’re only advertising to people who have previously visited your site.
-For those who want to DIY this form of advertising, check out my course I offer.
+For those who want to DIY this form of advertising, check out the courses I offer.